mad6821/NEH/README.md

-# NEH-
+## Health of the Humanities in Appalachia

-Health of the Humanities in Appalachia
+This repository contains code to replicate analyses for Health of the Humanities in Appalachia (published link forthcoming).